cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 In the interactive rebase screen, set the first commit to `pick` and all others to `squash` (or whatever else you may need to do).

 Push your rebased commits (you may need to force), then issue your PR.

+## Container Images

+Custom container image definitions are maintained in [magazine](https://github.com/cloud-bulldozer/magazine).
+We use quay for all storing all our custom container images, and if you're adding a new workload and not sure of where to add/maintain the container image.
+We highly recommend, to add the Dockerfile to magazine, as we've automation setup for updating images in Quay, when a git push happens to magazine.

 ## Add workload